 Although older adults may need extra calcium to support bone density, they should also monitor their magnesium intake to support absorption and maintain proper balance.

-Balance is key when it comes to magnesium and calcium; it’s not about picking one over the other.
+Balance is key when it comes to Magnesium vs. Calcium; it’s not about picking one over the other.
 Although most Americans consume too little magnesium and too much calcium, both minerals are essential.
 Aim to eat more foods high in magnesium, avoid taking too many calcium supplements, and get individual guidance from a healthcare professional to support your health.

 Call to Action